 Of course there are a few new books that didn’t get included in the resources section of Transgender Lives, and you need to know about them, because they’re very exciting.
 I can’t wait to read them myself!
 Click the link for more, but I’ve included parts of their blurbs here.

-I also want to mention Topside Press, since they publish books exclusively by trans-identified authors (their official statement: “Topside Press, founded in 2011, is a new independent press with the intent of publishing authentic transgender narratives”).
-The two books I’ve read from them, the novel Nevada (Imogen Binnie) and The Collection (a collection of short stories), are remarkable.
+I also want to mention how to buy isotretinoin in uk, since they publish books exclusively by trans-identified authors (their official statement: “Topside Press, founded in 2011, is a new independent press with the intent of publishing authentic transgender narratives”).
+The two books I’ve read from them, the novel order generic isotretinoin online no prescription (Imogen Binnie) and order isotretinoin online no prescription (a collection of short stories), are remarkable.
 Because the books are edgy and intended for grown-ups, I didn’t include them in the back matter for Transgender Lives, but I’d encourage you to check them out.

 To learn, to grow, to support: those are our jobs as human beings.
 These new books will help you with all three.
 Enjoy!